Code-Institute-Submissions/Othello/README.md

 One issue was the flow of the game.
 A bug that was discovered by my brother was the fact that if one player couldn't make a move, but the other one could, next time this would happen the game would notify that it was over.
 Which was not correct.
 The game is only over when no player can make a move.
-This needed furter testing to works after each player made a move, as followed:
+This needed furter testing.
+After each player make a move controls need to be made, as followed:
 * Is the board full?
 * One player can not make a move?
 * No player can not make a move and the board is not full.